HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation

 \section{Additional Components}

-In addition to the Unitree H1 robot, we also include model files for the Agility Robotics Digit humanoid.
+In addition to the Unitree H1 robot, we also include model files for the Agility Robotics Digit humanoid (see \Cref{fig:additional_robots}).
 We add a custom head, together with egocentric vision and whole-body tactile sensing, similarly to the H1.
 We provide a torque controlled version of this robot.
 We also provide a torque controlled version of the more recent Unitree G1 humanoid.

-For the broader use of HumanoidBench, we also provide two additional end effectors for the Unitree H1 robot, that is, a Robotiq 2F-45 parallel-jaw gripper (with a rotational wrist joint), and a $13$-DoF dexterous Unitree hand available in the Unitree model collection.
+For the broader use of HumanoidBench, we also provide two simple end-effector options for the Unitree H1 robot: a $2$-DoF Robotiq 2F-45 parallel-jaw gripper (with a rotational wrist joint), and a $13$-DoF dexterous Unitree hand available in the Unitree model collection.\cref{footnote:h1_github}